 Saqib was re-elected to the Board effective November 2018 and his term ends in October 2021.

-Andrea Nemtin is an accomplished leader working in strategic philanthropy, social finance and social innovation.
-She recently became a partner at Purpose Capital, an impact investment advisory firm that works to mobilize capital towards social and environmental progress.
-Andrea was the founding president and CEO of Inspirit Foundation.
-She built Inspirit into a true force in Canadian philanthropy and a leader on impact investing, innovation and inclusion, including reconciliation with Indigenous peoples.
-In 2017 Andrea received a Governor General’s Meritorious Service Award for her contribution to inclusion in Canada.
-She also spent 15 years as the president and CEO at PTV Productions creating socially impactful, award-winning broadcast and interactive media.
-She serves on the boards of the Centre for Social Innovation, the Story Money Impact Foundation and Challenge for Change.
+Andrea is a Partner and Executive Director at Rally Assets, where she works to accelerate the shift of capital towards social and environmental solutions by helping organizations and individuals align their assets with their values.
+Andrea has an accomplished career in strategic philanthropy, impact investing and social innovation.
+As the founding president and CEO of Inspirit Foundation, Andrea led her team to launch a series of critically needed programs focused on youth, media and arts, and the Foundation’s first roadmap towards a 100% impact-investing portfolio.
+In 2017 she received a Governor General’s Meritorious Service Award for her contribution to inclusion in Canada.
+Prior to Inspirit, Andrea spent 15 years as the president and CEO at PTV Productions, creating socially impactful, award-winning broadcast and interactive media.
+She began her career in change making running social marketing campaigns at Adbusters Media.
+Andrea serves on the boards of the Centre for Social Innovation, the Story Money Impact Foundation and Challenge for Change.

 Andrea was elected to the Board effective November 2017 and her term ends in November 2019.